Learner's permit

-A driver's permit, learner's permit, student permit, learner's license or provisional license is a restricted license that is given to a person who is learning to drive, but has not yet satisfied the prerequisite to obtain a driver's license.
+A learner's permit, driver's permit, student permit, learner's license or provisional license is a restricted license that is given to a person who is learning to drive, but has not yet satisfied the prerequisite to obtain a driver's license.
 Having a learner's permit for a certain length of time is usually one of the requirements (along with driver's education and a road test) for applying for a full driver's license.
 To get a learner's permit, one must typically pass a written permit test, take a basic competency test in the vehicle, or both.

 Australia

 Laws regarding learner's permits in Australia differ between each state.
 However, all states require a number of hours supervised driving to be undertaken and for the permit to be held for a set period.
 The age to get a Learner Permit is 16 in all states and territories except the ACT where it is 15 and 9 months.
-When a person is on their learner's permit, they have to log 12–120 hours depending on the state they are in and must obtain at least 5-20 night hours.
+When a person is on their learner's permit, they have to log 50–120 hours depending on the state they are in and must obtain at least 5-20 night hours.
 They can be supervised or taught in their log book hours by any person/persons holding a full license.
 They must sign the log book for allocated hours.
 Learner drivers must display an 'L' plate on their car and have a 0% Blood alcohol content(BAC).
 Some states, do provide online applications to log these hours digitally.
+Upon passing the practical test, drivers are provided with a provisional licence ('P' plate) that enforces some restrictions on them for between 2 and 3 years.

 Belgium

 A provisional learners license can be obtained after passing a theoretical exam less than three years prior.
-The minimum age for a learners permit is 4 years of age.
+The minimum age for a learners permit is 17 years of age.
 The learner needs to be accompanied by a designated person with a valid driving license.
 The vehicle needs to bear a clearly visible, predesignated "learners" sign, sporting the letter "L".

 If the learner goes to a driving school and follows 20 hours of lessons, he or she gets another learner's permit.
 With this, he or she can drive with maximum two people who have had their driver's license for at least 8 years, or the learner can drive by him/herself, but with some restrictions: the learner cannot drive between 10 p.m. and 6 a.m. on Fridays, Saturdays and Sundays; and the learner cannot drive on the evenings before a legal holiday, or the evening of the holiday itself.